 1. Negative IT Perceptions

-So how does IT combat its own cost-center mentality?
+So how does IT combat its own cost-centre mentality?
 By being more proactive.
-As the lines between marketing and IT continue to blur, IT budget managers should take a page out of the marketing playbook and practice the art of self-promotion.
+As the lines between marketing and IT continue to blur, IT budget managers should take a page out of the marketing script and practise the art of self-promotion.
 In the report Flipping to Digital Leadership: The 2015 CIO Agenda, Gartner suggests flipping IT metrics to be value-facing.
-For example, instead of “reducing costs of IT per dollar of revenue,” IT departments could share “increasing revenue per dollar of IT costs”.
+For example, instead of “reducing costs of IT per pound of revenue,” IT departments could share “increasing revenue per pound of IT costs”.
 While measuring projects accurately is expected, IT departments need to tell stories of success as well.
-How did this IT initiative that was budgeted for last year get Johnny Salesman to sell better?
-Again, IT teams need to break the habit of referencing only cost savings and instead emphasize successful projects that create value.
-Cost savings should be positioned as opportunities to reinvest dollars into revenue-driving IT projects which build on the value side of IT budget spending.
+How did this IT initiative that was budgeted for last year get Alex Salesperson to sell better?
+Again, IT teams need to break the habit of referencing only cost savings and instead emphasise successful projects that create value.
+Cost savings should be positioned as opportunities to reinvest money into revenue-driving IT projects which build on the value side of IT budget spending.

 2. The Need for a Smarter Budget Structure

-Another familiar challenge for IT budget leaders is building a budget structure that supports a value-centered approach.
+Another familiar challenge for IT budget leaders is building a budget structure that supports a value-centred approach.
 This tactic divides the overall IT budget plan into categories, each with their own budgeting strategies.
-It’s a method that helps to focus IT budget planning on driving the organization forward.
+It’s a method that helps to focus IT budget planning on driving the organisation forward.

 One common budgeting structure is Run-Grow-Transform.
-Within this structure, IT leaders are required to identify spending as it relates to running, growing, and transforming the organization.
+Within this structure, IT leaders are required to identify spending as it relates to running, growing and transforming the organisation.
 Often, spending in the “run” category is reduced and reinvested into the “grow” or “transform” categories.
-If the priorities are oriented to the short-term, then “grow” categories demand more resources.
-Alternatively, if the organization’s priorities are oriented to the long-term, then “transform” categories demand more resources.
+If the priorities are orientated to the short term, then the “grow” categories demand more resources.
+Alternatively, if the organisation’s priorities are orientated to the long term, then the “transform” categories demand more resources.

 These are only two examples of how to account for the diversity within IT spending, along with the different strategies required.
-It is critical to research and choose an IT budget structure that aligns with organizational priorities.
+It is critical to research and choose an IT budget structure that aligns with the organisational priorities.

 3. Lack of Flexibility in Budgets

 One of the most important determinants of success is the ability to act quickly in response to changes to achieve competitive advantages.
-IT budget planning presents a challenge to agile IT management by allocating organizational spending into tools and projects with long-term time frames.
-This limits IT leaders’ ability to adapt to change and respond in a way that maximizes value at any given time.
+IT budget planning presents a challenge to agile IT management by allocating organisational spending into tools and projects with long-term time frames.
+This limits IT leaders’ ability to adapt to change and respond in a way that maximises value at any given time.
 The good news is that IT departments can create flexibility in budgets by structuring agility into the actual IT budgeting process.
-Some organizations use a quarterly budgeting system, known as a rolling budget, to address adjustments in budget allocation and prioritization as the year moves forward.
+Some organisations use a quarterly budgeting system, known as a rolling budget, to address adjustments in budget allocation and prioritisation as the year moves forwards.
 Others create intricate alternative scenario budgets which identify events that could occur and would then trigger an alternatively prepared budget.

-Changing perceptions, building new IT budget structures, and creating flexibility are ambitious initiatives, but without incorporating some form of each, IT departments will continue to be viewed as a cost center and not as a revenue driver.
+Changing perceptions, building new IT budget structures and creating flexibility are ambitious initiatives, but without incorporating some form of each, the IT department will continue to be viewed as a cost centre and not as a revenue driver.
 To be a better business partner, IT budget leaders must project their worth by driving value and effectively communicating results.
-Addressing these three budget challenges puts any IT leader well on their way to a more robust IT department and a stronger role in contributing to the success of the organization.
+Addressing these three budget challenges puts any IT leader well on their way to a more robust IT department and a stronger role in contributing to the success of the organisation.